Brownster/rss-exporter/README.md

 ```
 ## Graceful Shutdown

-The exporter now listens for `SIGINT` and `SIGTERM` signals.
-All service
-monitoring goroutines and the HTTP server share a common context that is
-cancelled on shutdown, allowing workers to exit cleanly before the process
-terminates.
+The exporter relies on the `maas` framework which gracefully stops all scheduled
+scrapers when the process receives `SIGINT` or `SIGTERM`.